 - 6.2.1 The original estimate, for 2012/13, for interest receivable on temporary investments, was £390,000 based on an anticipated average earnings forecast of 1.20% for the year.
-As a comparison the earnings for 2011/12 were £453,000 with an actual return of 1.29%. - 6.2.2 The revised forecast for 2012/13 is £589,000 based on a revised average earnings forecast of 1.46% for the full financial year.
+The revised forecast is £589,000 based on a revised average earnings forecast of 1.46% for the full financial year. - 6.2.2 The interest earned on temporary investments for the period to 31 December 2012 was equivalent to an annual rate of return of 1.53%.
+This is likely to decrease as the year progresses as interest rates generally have reduced. - 6.2.3 Funds of £17m which represents the Council's core funds, and is made up of reserves that are unlikely to be needed for expenditure during the rest of the year, have been invested in 12 month deposits.
+These earn a higher rate of interest than do deposits made for shorter periods.

-- 6.2.3 Because the strategy for the raising of long term debt was under discussion at the time of the original budget, investments were kept short and flexible in the later part of 2011/12 in case any were needed to supplement the long term borrowing shown at 5.1 above.
-It was decided after discussion that the full amount required would be raised through borrowing, and therefore no cash balances would be used, resulting in a higher balance of investments at April 2012.
-These investments have now been lengthened in duration to earn a higher rate of interest following the conclusion of the strategy discussions. - 6.2.4 This variation will be included in the variation to the budget reported to Cabinet in September 2012. - 6.2.5 The interest earned on temporary investments for the period to 31 August 2012 was equivalent to an annual rate of return of 1.54%.
-This is likely to decrease as the year progresses.
-The full complement of Council's funds which are unlikely to be used within the next 12 months have now been invested for periods of up to 1 year.
-Additional investments will be mainly for cash flow purposes and necessarily of shorter duration and hence will have lower rates of return.
-Some additional longer term investments may be made if cash flow projections allow. - # 6.2.6 A list of temporary investments at 31 August 2012 is shown at appendix 2.
+- 6.2.4 Additional investments will be mainly for cash flow purposes and necessarily of shorter duration and hence will have lower rates of return. - # 6.2.6 A list of temporary investments at 31 December 2012 is shown at Appendix 2.